mimoo/Diffie-Hellman_Backdoor/backdoor_generator/README.md

 1. [modulus = p_1*p_2*p_3*p_4 with no smooth p_i-1]()
 1. [modulus = pq with p-1 partially smooth, g generates the smooth part]()
 1. [modulus = pq with p-1 SNFS-friendly (factors are SNFS primes)]()

+And the last section is on [How to build a secure NOBUS backdoor](how-to-build-a-secure-nobus-backdoor) for the theory behind the numbers.

+Also this directory includes:

+* [backdoor_generator.sage](backdoor_generator.sage): the script to generate the backdoored parameters
+* [dhparams_exporter.py](dhparams_exporter.py): a script to export

 ## How to build a secure NOBUS backdoor